The day we hitchhiked to the end of the world

-Yesterday, we shared our experience visiting Iguazu Falls, one of South America’s natural highlights.
-But no one talks about what the actual trip there is like.
+We shared our personal experience visiting Iguazu Falls, one of South America’s natural highlights, but no one talks about what the actual trip there is like!
 We want you to …

 If you find yourself in Salta, Argentina, this beautiful restored 20th century colonial style posada was comfortable, well-priced and the staff made us feel incredibly welcome.